NicholasSynovic/ssl-hugo/content/home/apply.md

     columns: '2'
 ---

-While we are based at [Loyola University Chicago](https://luc.edu), and we welcome anyone interested in using emerging technologies and software engineering to solve problems.
+We are based at [Loyola University Chicago](https://luc.edu) and we welcome anyone interested in using emerging technologies and software engineering to solve problems.

-To learn more about how to apply, please reach out to [ssl@cs.luc.edu](mailto:ssl.cs.luc.edu).
+To learn more about how to apply, please fill out [THIS FORM](https://forms.gle/r5bZTZETo68WyeoYA).